volkamerlab/kissim_app/notebooks/005_comparison/README.md

   - Kinase matrix based on structure/fingerprints in **DFG-in** conformation only
   - Kinase matrix based on structure/fingerprints in **DFG-out** conformation only
 - Clustering methods

+## `007_fingerprint_diffs_3d.ipynb`

+Fingerprint bit differences

+Investigate for some example fingerprint pairs their bit differences, incl. in 3D.